fetchai/apps-wallet-chrome-extension/README.md

 then cd into node_modules and run npm run build.
 This is temp until I update which version of sdk it is running on.
 When I started it the sdk on npm has since been updated so i need to update which methods I am using.

+It runs first index.js in browser or content.js in extension

+all css is content.css